Glenn Champ Memorial Scholarship Information

 - Applicants must be enrolled full-time at Kaskaskia College.

-- Preference will be given based on a personal written essay including a statement of why the student is applying for scholarship.
+- Preference will be given based on a personal written essay including a statement of why the student is applying for a scholarship.
 Please include personal goals, community activities, economic needs and future goals.

 - Participation in extra- curricular activities will be favorably considered.